 But his student audience noticed something was wrong.
 His speech bore an uncanny resemblance to a speech given at Stanford University, USA, by Dr. Atul Gawande.
 That speech was later printed in The New Yorker.

 Now I’m pretty relaxed about borrowing or filching ideas and thoughts in speeches.
 Churchill did it.
 Dr.King did it.
 JF Kennedy did it.
 And so did Reagan.
+Even President Obama did it with his healthcare speech at George Mason University in 2010.
 And we don’t complain about them.
+In fact, we tend to celebrate them.
 So, their example extends to the vast majority of speech makers today.
 Few speakers, let alone speech writers give attribution.

 Because references, puzzles and clues are their craft…designed for a thinking audience.
 Not a baying mob.